d-ries/linux-essentials/12_managingdrivesandfilesystems/01_course.md

   Allocated PE          2560
   PV UUID               9cx3Lm-p95X-Q5fO-ZLSo-KPtf-1ZoN-UyqahD
 ```
-We see that /dev/sda3 has a fysical size of 18.23GiB.
+We see that /dev/sda3 has a physical size of 18.23GiB.
 This volume is added to the volume group: ubuntu-vg.
 The smallest unit storage that can be granted is 4 MiB.
 ?> <i class="fa-solid fa-circle-info"></i> Extra info: 1 MB = 1000000 bytes = 10^6 bytes
 1 MiB = 1048576 bytes = 2^20 bytes
 To check the information about this volume group us the command vgdisplay.